piknotech/gnimag/Documentation/Modularisation.md

 The _gnimag_ Xcode project contains a target for each of these frameworks.
 Also, every game is implemented as a single target.
-At the top of the dependency chain is the _gnimag_ executable which is a command-line tool target.
+At the top of the dependency chain is the _gnimag-cli_ command-line executable.

 Here is the module/target dependency graph: